RN to MD: How to Transition from Nurse to Doctor

 Benefits of Going from RN to MD

-As a medical nurse, you’re already deeply involved in patient care, but becoming an MD opens even more doors.
-You will gain greater autonomy, allowing you to make critical decisions in patient management, diagnose complex conditions and prescribe treatments that an RN or even a Nurse Practitioner (NP) might not be authorized to deliver.
-Many RNs choose to pursue an MD for the chance to specialize in areas like surgery, pediatrics or internal medicine, all while increasing their earning potential and career longevity.
+As a medical nurse, you’re already deeply involved in patient care, but becoming a physician opens even more doors.
+You will gain greater autonomy, allowing you to make critical decisions in patient management, diagnose complex conditions, and prescribe treatments that an RN or even a Nurse Practitioner (NP) might not be authorized to deliver.
+Many RNs also choose to explore pathways to an MD degree for the chance to specialize in areas like surgery, pediatrics or internal medicine, all while increasing their earning potential and career longevity.

-How to Go from RN to MD: 5 Steps
+How to Go from RN to MD: Step-by-Step Guide

 Step 1: Get a Bachelor’s Degree